 On to Kylesku for a highly recommended boat trip to see seals and possibly otter and other wildlife on the sheltered waters of a sea loch.
 We will sight Britain’s tallest waterfall.

-Back on terra firma, we’ll drive to the far north, over the Kylesku straits and via the broad sweeping, desolate hills of the remote NW corner of Scotland.
+Drive to the far north, over the Kylesku straits and via the broad sweeping, desolate hills of the remote NW corner of Scotland.
 First we’ll reach the lovely stretch of water known as the Kyle of Durness before reaching the town of that name.

 Visit Smoo Caves.
 Good grippy footwear necessary due to slippery rocks.
 Requires agility to get into a rubber dingy down a ladder step.